The

 Remember,

-you should always seek medical advice when possible for anything
+you should always seek medical advice when possible

-more than simple complaints.
+for anything more than simple injuries or complaints.

-Travel health
+Travel

 |